National Security Service (Armenia): NSS Union

 In April 2021, group of former senior NSS officials formed an organization called the Union of NSS Reserve Officers.
 The union includes, in particular, ex-director of the NSS Artur Vanetsyan, former commander of the border troops Armen Abrahamyan, former Deputy Head of the NSS Grigory Harutyunyan, and former Acting Director of the NSS Mikael Hambardzumyan.
 The task of the union is to confront the challenges and threats to security, collect facts of the subversive activities of some structures, and use the experience of officers to solve the country's security problems.
 Although initially created as an apolitical structure, it supported the army officials who signed a statement drafted by General Staff calling for the resignation of Prime Minister Nikol Pashinyan.

-Directors of the National Security Service

-Directors of the National Security Service since the end of the KGB of the Armenian SSR: